 “This neighborhood was all black,” Otis said.
 “Black as far as you could see, and as long as we kept it to our side of the freeway, we was cool.”
 Drugs, gambling and prostitution went on without much concern from law enforcement, as long as nobody got killed.

-“There were only two things a black man could do in East Austin,” says Selma “Lil’ Sam” McLennan, a notorious ex-pimp.
+“There were only two things a black man could do in East Austin,” says Selma “Lil’ Sam” McLennan, a notorious ex-pimp and convicted murderer.
 “You either joined the military or you hustled in the street.
 I ain’t never had a job.”

 McLennan, 70, tells you straight up he went to prison for 28 years this last time because he murdered the owner of Martin’s Drive Inn on Weberville Road in 1986.
 “I killed someone there in 1971, too,” he says.
 “That was the roughest place in town, man.
 Everybody had a piece.”

 McMillon was a heroin addict who robbed and stole to feed his habit.
-He told us all about that in part one of this series last week.
+He told us all about that in the story linked at the end of this.
 But Otis, who’s been out of prison the shortest time, doesn’t want to talk about his criminal record.
 He just got out after 27 years, man.
 Let him be free, at least in his mind, a little while before you start bringing up the negative.

 It started when I ran into Lola Stephens on E. 12th one night.
 “I want you to meet my husband Otis,” she said.
 “He just got out of prison.”
 I was there checking out the transformation of the corner that once was as close as Austin got to The Wire.
 And now it’s got Dozen Street, a piano bar like none other, and Full Circle Bar, devoted to hardcore skeeball players.
 There’s also the blues-themed pizza joint King Bee Lounge and the rock box Badlands, plus an art gallery and a hip food court going in.
 They’ve all got great patios and everyone sits outside smoking, where they can hear the music just fine.
 All these new businesses have kept a little bit of the grit, even the makeover knights of the Full Circle, because 12th and Chicon ain’t gonna just wash away like that.